mpv-player/mpv/DOCS/man/stats.rst

 ~~~~

 For optimal visual experience, a font with support for many font weights and
 monospaced digits is recommended.
-By default, the open source font
+The open source font
-`Source Sans Pro <https://github.com/adobe-fonts/source-sans-pro>`_ is used.
+`Source Sans Pro <https://github.com/adobe-fonts/source-sans-pro>`_ is an
+example of such font.

 Configuration
 -------------